KingSujeet/Edtpics/README.md

 <h1>😃 Edtpics photo editor app</h1>

-<p>Hi, I made A Photo Editor aoo which I named it "Editpics".
+<p>Hi, I made A Photo Editor app which I named it "Editpics".
 You can use this project directly into your project. </p>

 <hr>